 Since it’s highly contagious, you should isolate your infected ducklings to prevent the infection from spreading to the remaining flock.

-It is a common duck infection caused by E.coli bacteria.
-It affects both ducklings and older ducks.
+This is a common duck infection caused by E.coli bacteria which affects both ducklings and older ducks.

 Common symptoms are coughing and sneezing, whereas other symptoms include retarded growth, loss of appetite, and swollen abdomen.

 Numerous treatments are available for colibacillosis.

 The treatment protocol varies depending on the degree and location of the infection.